j-andrews7/ShinyForResearchersWorkshop/README.md

 By the end of this workshop, participants should have:

+- A basic understanding of how Shiny works and how to think in terms of reactivity.
 - Basic experience with varied Shiny input/output types.
 - The ability to create interactive plots via plotly and allow real-time user-customization of plot aesthetics/content.